Fit2Ear/Dataset/README.md

 Certainly you can require access to the dataset before the review process is finalized, please feel free to contact the [author](mailto:haibin.zhao@kit.edu).

-Best regards,
+Demonstration video of the infrastructures for data capturing: https://www.youtube.com/watch?v=yXiRKGrGgdg Best regards,

 Fit2Ear Group